 In Pennsylvania, both biological parents are, in most cases, entitled to have ongoing contact with their child.
 This can come in the form of physical custody of child, which can be shared between two parents, or which can be granted solely to one parent.
 When only one parent has physical custody of the child, the other biological parent can seek visitation with the child through a visitation agreement or a visitation order that will be determined by a Pennsylvania court.

-Again, both biological parents of a child have a right to seek an enforceable visitation order with a child that is still a minor.
+The biological parents of a child have a right to seek an enforceable visitation order with a child who is still a minor.
 Pennsylvania courts want both parents to remain involved in a child’s life, and will usually allow for at least some kind of visitation, even if the parent seeking visitation has not previously been allowed in the child’s life or where there are issues of parental unfitness, such as a criminal record or drug or alcohol problems.

 Where there are questions about the safety of the child with the other parent, the court may order supervised visitation, which means a specified third party is required to be present during the visitation.
 While biological parents are typically the parties seeking visitation, Pennsylvania courts are willing to allow grandparents, step-parents, and other adults who have had a highly significant role in the child’s life to seek visitation.